scottwesley31/stock-analysis/README.md

 ## Results
 - The analysis is well described with screenshots and code (4 pt).

-Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the origina script and the refacotred script.
+Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the origina script and the refactored script.

 The results of the VBA script times for 2017 and 2018 for both the original and refactored code is as follows: